Analytic Derivation of the minimal entanglement wedge cross section in the GMMG/GCFT flat holography: Comparison of the entanglement entropies of GMMG and TMG

 where we have used the central charge relations (\ref{cLM-GMMG}) into (\ref{EEA03}).
 Comparing the relations (\ref{EEA02}) and (\ref{EEA04}), we find that the holographic entanglement entropy for the flat-TMG and the flat-GMMG for a single interval configuration has a similar structure.
 If we consider $L^{extr}$ and $\Delta\eta^{extr}$ as the result of geometric calculations, we assume that these calculations reach the same result in both dualities.
 The effect of the differences between GMMG and TMG is reflected only in the central charges in the result of the holographic entanglement entropy.

 The computation of $L^{extr}$ and $\Delta\eta^{extr}$ in the cases where the gravity is dual with the GCFT with a single interval configuration at the boundary is no different in holographic entanglement entropy case and the minimal EWCS case.
-Our conjecture is that in the mixed bipartite configurations the story is the same and we can use the result of calculations in TMG to achieve the reliable results for the GMMG.
+We conclude that in the mixed bipartite configurations the structure remains the same and we can use the results obtained in TMG to reliably derive the corresponding results for GMMG.

 \end{appendices}